National Maritime College

 When king tides occur during cyclones, floods or storms, water levels can rise to higher levels and have the potential to cause great damage to property and the coastline.
 During normal weather conditions the height of the king tides will be similar from year to year.
 A non-scientific term used to describe exceptionally high tides.
 These higher than normal tides typically occur during a new or full moon and when the Moon is at its perigee.

 Once about every 28 days, the moon reaches a 'perigee,' its closest point of approach to the Earth.
 This is the point at which the gravitational pull of the moon is strongest.
 During these periods there will be an increase in the average range of tides.
-Conversly, apogee term used to describe when the moon is at its furthest point of approach to the Earth, this is the point at which the gravitation pull of the moon is weakest.
+The apogee term is used to describe when the moon is at its furthest point of approach to the Earth.
+This is the point at which the gravitation pull of the moon is weakest.
 During these periods there will be a decrease in the average range of tides.

 A Neap tide will occur after the first and last quarter of the lunar month.
 During this period the high tide is lower than usual and the low tides are higher than usual.